 Her face got red… “FINE!” she huffed while storming off to the next tee.

-After the next hole her partner asked her what she scored and she said as loudly as she could “Why don’t you just ask Patty?”
+After the next hole Beth’s partner asked her what she scored and she said as loudly as she could “Why don’t you just ask Patty?”